dongyh20/Demo-ICL/README.md

 1. **Text-demo ICL (500 samples):** The model must retrieve relevant procedure steps from textual instructions to predict the next action in a target video.
 2. **Video-demo ICL (500 samples):** The model is provided with a reference video of a similar task and must transfer that visual procedural knowledge to the target video.
-3. **Demonstration Selection (200 samples):** A realistic setting where the model must search a candidate pool (containing distractors) to find the correct demonstration before solving the task.
+3. **Demonstration Selection (200 samples):** A realistic setting where the model must select from a candidate pool (containing distractors) to find the correct demonstration before solving the task.

 ## 🚀 Methodology